 Whistleblowers are protected by law, under the Employment Rights Act (1996) and the amendments made in the Public Interest Disclosure Act (1998).
-To get that protection, the worker must reasonably believe that they're acting in the public interest (therefore personal grievances are rarely covered under whistleblowing law).
+To get that protection, the worker must reasonably believe that they're acting in the public interest – personal grievances are rarely covered under whistleblowing law.

-They also need to believe the information they are disclosing shows past, present, or future wrongdoing in one or more of the following categories:
+They also need to believe the information they're disclosing shows past, present, or future wrongdoing in one or more of the following categories:

-It should also be noted that some sectors have specific rules regarding whistleblowing.
-Businesses regulated by the Financial Conduct Authority or Prudential Regulation Authority, for example, must abide by stricter rules.
+It's worth noting that some sectors have specific rules on whistleblowing.
+Businesses regulated by the Financial Conduct Authority (FCA) or Prudential Regulation Authority (PRA), for example, must abide by stricter rules.

-This free, downloadable whistleblower policy template may form the basis for your approach to whistleblowing throughout your business.
-It sets out several key things:
+This free, downloadable whistleblower policy template can form the basis of your approach to whistleblowing in your business.
+It includes the following:

 Just having a whistleblowing template isn’t enough – you also need to make sure your workers know about it.
-Just as importantly, though, they need to be confident that the policy will be stuck to and implemented in the event of a disclosure.
+Just as importantly, they need to be confident that the policy will be stuck to and implemented if there's a disclosure.

 The attached document has been produced by Farillio so we can’t take responsibility for its contents.
 We’d recommend you take professional advice before making any important decisions based on its contents.